vesellov/bitdust.docs.old/api.md

 ### receive\_one\_message()

-This method can be used to listen and process incoming chat messages:
+This method can be used to listen and process incoming chat messages.
   + creates a callback to receive all incoming messages,
   + wait until one incoming message get received,
   + remove the callback after receiving the message.

     {'status': 'OK',
      'result': [ { 'from': 'http://veselin-p2p.ru/bitdust_j_vps1001.xml',
                    'message': 'Hello my dear Friend!'}],}

+### broadcast\_send\_message(payload)

+Sends broadcast message to all peers in the network.
+Message must be provided in `payload` argument is a Json object.
+WARNING!
+Please, do not send too often and do not send more then several kilobytes per message.